alfanhui/dmgCracker/README.md

 # dmgCracker
-Brute-force dictionary program to test out many different passwords as fast as possible.
+Brute-force dictionary program to crack dmg encrypted images.
-Forced to write own program since crowbarDMG was very slow around 1.2seconds per password check.
-Single threaded and was also i believe trying to mount the drive at the same time.
-Using 'verify' and not 'attach' subprocess, i hope to do more passwords cycles and run multiple cycles per minute to increase chances of finding the password with a larger dictionary.
+I wrote this program as the next available program was crowbarDMG.
+From a glance crowbar was:
+  Single threaded
+  Tries to mount the drive at the same time.
+  Runs about .8 passwords per second.
+(256bit encryption) dmgCracker is better because:
+  Multi-threaded, and allows for multiple dictionary files to be tested (increases chances of finding password) Uses 'verify' and not 'attach' subprocess for faster password checking Runs about 55 passwords per second with 128bit encryption.
+  Runs about 3.6 passwords per second with 256bit encryption.

 LEGAL NOTE: This program was created for the intention of cracking my own .dmg image which I had locked myself out of.
 I do not suggest using this program for illegal purposes such as opening .dmg images that you are not allowed access to and that you do not own yourself.

 If you require a wordlist-generator, I also wrote a program to do this as well.

+To run, you must have a encrypted dmg file in the same folder, and at least 1 passphrase file containing a dictionary. (a list of words)
+The number of threads you have must coorspond directly to the number of passphrase files you have.
+No more than 8 should be used on a quad-core cpu or else performance will be degraded. eg. Python3 source.py -t 8 image.dmg